openemail/openemail-docs-v1/docs/u_e-openemail_ui-tagging.md

 Mailbox users can tag their mail address like in `me+facebook@example.org`.
-They can control the tag handling in the users **mailcow UI** panel.
+They can control the tag handling in the users **openemail UI** panel.

 ![mailcow mail tagging settings](images/mailcow-tagging.png)